International Peace & Conflict Resolution

 Master of Arts candidates are expected to return to campus in the spring of their final semester to complete their requirements en route to degree conferral.
 By the time they return, students will have completed all domestic and abroad, first- and second-year, study and fieldwork requirements for the degree, save their final two: Thesis and its Formal Presentation.
 These two elements combine to form the core of what is known in the IPCR Program as the Capstone Seminar.

-1. Traditional Thesis: This is the classic critical written exposition.
+In addition to capstone, students who are interested in pursuing a Ph.D. have the option of developing a two term Master’s thesis.
+An M.A. thesis is a classic critical written exposition.
 The student is responsible for demonstrating a clear graduate-level familiarity with published materials in the field of the thesis, knowledge of the accepted way of presenting and documenting the text, as well as the components of a well-crafted argument.
 The student’s argument should exhibit consistent evidence of both a ‘fresh’ and balanced approach to an existing issue or problem.
-Students who are interested in pursuing a Ph.D. or J.D., are interested in lecturing, pursuing academic or policy research, or in working toward a certificate of advanced study in a special focus area are strongly encouraged to pursue this option.
+Students who wish to pursue this option develop a thesis proposal and seek out a thesis advisor within the HAPS department at the end of their first year.
+With the approval and guidance of an advisor, students spend two terms developing an idea, collecting data and writing an 80-100 page M.A. thesis.